COVID-19 for health professionals

 Testing should be considered for the following:

 - Anyone presenting with at least 1 symptom or sign of COVID-19

-- Atypical presentations of COVID-19 should be considered, especially in children, seniors, and people living with a developmental disability.
+- Atypical presentations of COVID-19 should be considered, especially in children, older persons, and people living with a developmental disability.

-Clinicians should reference provincial testing guidance when assessing and managing patients from specific settings and priority groups.
+Clinicians should reference Ontario’s testing guidance when assessing and managing patients from specific settings and priority groups.

 Provide your patients with the You were tested for COVID-19: What you should know handout.

 Direct your patients to self-isolate while waiting for their test results.